 Arizona Revised Statute §41-192(A)(8) requires the Attorney General to “compile, publish and distribute to . . . persons and government entities on request, at least every ten years, the Arizona agency handbook.”
 Due to the high cost of publishing, the current version of the Handbook is posted on the Attorney General’s Web site to satisfy this statutory requirement.
 (Revised 2013)

 The Attorney General’s Office is in the process of updating the Agency Handbook to reflect some policy and procedure changes currently in effect.
-We anticipate that the updated version will be released at the end of 2016.
+We anticipate that the updated version will be released in 2017.
 In the meantime, please note that the policy has changed with respect to the AGO’s representation as advocate and advisor to agencies.
 Should you have any questions as to that change, please contact the AGO directly (LicensingEnforcement@azag.gov).
 These changes will be reflected in Chapter 1 at 1.9.4 et seq. and Chapter 10 at 10.17.

 I proudly present the 2014 edition of the Arizona Agency Handbook.
 This publication is intended to provide guidance to State officers and employees and to the lawyers who represent the State or appear before its boards and agencies.
 The Handbook does not itself create legal rights or obligations; instead it is a reference source that discusses laws otherwise created by statutes, regulations, and the state or federal constitutions.